Helix Twilight Mattress Review

 The Birch by Helix is an eco-friendly mattress made from cotton, wool, latex, and steel coils.
 Its medium-firm feel is softer than the Twilight, although they both offer similar pressure relief and support.
 The Birch is more expensive and comes with a 25-year warranty in comparison to the Twilight’s 10-year warranty.
 Find out more in our Birch mattress review.

 The Helix Kids is a flippable mattress designed for children ages 3-12.
 Its soft side is a 4.5/10 on the firmness scale and the firmer side is a 6.5/10.
 Both the Twilight and the Helix Kids offer excellent spinal alignment and responsiveness.
 The Helix Kids is a great soft mattress option for young sleepers, while the Twilight does better for adults wanting a firmer bed.

 Can I try the Helix mattresses in-person?

 The Helix Twilight mattress is on display at partner showrooms in many major cities across the United States.
-Click here to see if there are any showrooms near you.
+Visit the Helix website to see if there are any showrooms near you.